Trinidad: Lovers shot in car: Boyfriend dies

 The woman was taken to the San Fernando General Hospital for emergency treatment.

-The killing took the murder toll to 188 according to an Express tally.
+The killing took the homicide toll to 188 according to an Express tally.

 Comments